 That should give you a pretty decent overview of what Binance brings to the table.
 If you are looking to get started with Binance, Guy has a wonderful Binance tutorial to help with the getting started process.

 Now let’s take a closer look at KuCoin.

 KuCoin was one of the first crypto exchanges to cater to serious and professional traders.
 Right from the get-go, their niche focused on attracting professional traders who needed a robust and comprehensive trading platform.
 KuCoin did this very well and has since expanded into following a similar path to Binance and offering many products and features.

-One of KuCoin’s greatest strengths is its ability to list hard to find altcoins quicker than any other major exchange.
+One of KuCoin’s greatest strengths is its ability to list hard-to-find altcoins quicker than any other major exchange.
 As a result, they have the largest selection of altcoins available.
-Many crypto users who primarily use exchanges like Binance or FTX will often keep KuCoin as a secondary exchange to pick up new altcoin gems that cannot be found anywhere else.
+Many crypto users who primarily use exchanges like Binance or Kraken will often keep KuCoin as a secondary exchange to pick up new altcoin gems that cannot be found anywhere else.